 Skip to main content

-Parameter files
+Parameter Files

 chemex fit [...] -p <parameter_file> [...]

-Parameter files are divided in multiple sections:
+Parameter files are organized into sections:

 warning